interactions-py/interactions.py/docs/events.rst

 The events ``Hello``, ``Resumed``, ``Reconnect``, ``Invalid Session`` and ``Typing Start`` are not dispatched by the library.

 The event ``Voice State Update`` can be only received with the voice :ref:``Extension <faq:Extension Libraries>``.

+Lets now have a look at a few events: